pingidentity/terraform-provider-pingfederate/docs/resources/oauth_access_token_manager.md

 Optional:

-- `resource_uris` (List of String) The list of base resource URI's which map to this token manager.
+- `resource_uris` (Set of String) The list of base resource URI's which map to this token manager.
 A resource URI, specified via the 'aud' parameter, can be used to select a specific token manager for an OAuth request.

 <a id="nestedatt--session_validation_settings"></a>